neurodroid/stimfit/doc/sphinx/howto/cuttingtraces.rst

 Code commented
 **************

 We provide some flexibility with the argument *sequence*.
-By default, we will select every trace in the channel.
+If we do not provide any argument to *sequence*, we will select every trace in the channel.

 ::